zowe/docs-site/docs/user-guide/configure-xmem-server.md

 ### APF authorize

-APF authorize the PDSE `SZWESAUTH`.
+APF authorizes the PDSE `SZWESAUTH`.
 This allows the SMP/E APPLY and RESTORE jobs used for applying maintenance to be operating on the runtime PDSE itself when PTF maintenance is applied.

 Do not add the `SZWEAUTH` data set to the system LNKLIST or LPALST concatenations.

-To check whether a load library is APF-authorized, you can issue the following command:
+To check whether a load library is APF-authorized,issue the following command:

 ```
 D PROG,APF,DSNAME=hlq.SZWEAUTH